 United States v.
 Philip Morris USA, Inc., et al., 566 F.3d 1095 (D.C.
 Cir.
-2009): secured reversal and remand of client-specific rulings made by district court in $280 billion RICO/health care recovery action brought by the United States Department of Justice.
+2009): secured reversal and remand of client-specific rulings made by district court in $280 billion RICO/health care recovery action brought by the Department of Justice.

-Counsel for Teva Pharmaceuticals and related entities in nationwide products liability litigation involving "unapproved" drugs.
+Counsel for Teva Pharmaceuticals and related entities in nationwide products-liability litigation involving "unapproved" drugs.

-United States Court of Appeals for the Third Circuit
+U.S. Court of Appeals for the Third Circuit

-United States Court of Appeals for the Fourth Circuit
+U.S. Court of Appeals for the Fourth Circuit

-United States Court of Appeals for the Sixth Circuit
+U.S. Court of Appeals for the Sixth Circuit

-United States Court of Appeals for the Seventh Circuit
+U.S. Court of Appeals for the Seventh Circuit

-United States Court of Appeals for the Tenth Circuit
+U.S. Court of Appeals for the Tenth Circuit

-United States Court of Appeals for the District of Columbia Circuit
+U.S. Court of Appeals for the D.C.
+Circuit

-United States District Court for the District of Columbia
+U.S. District Court for the District of Columbia